 - 1. Pursuant to Parts I and II of Schedule 2, the independent advice circular should include comments and advice on the fairness and reasonableness of the relevant take-over offer or exemption proposal.
-In this regard, a recommendation on a take-over offer or proposal made by an independent adviser must contain adequate information and be meaningful and useful to assist shareholders of offeree companies in making an informed decision as to the merits of the take-over offer or proposal as follows: - (a) In relation to a take-over offer, the term 'fair and reasonable' should generally be analysed as two distinct criteria i.e. whether the offer is 'fair'; and whether the offer is 'reasonable', rather than as a composite term; and - (b) Where evaluating exemptions from mandatory offers, the term 'fair and reasonable' may be considered on a holistic basis. - 2.
+In this regard, a recommendation on a take-over offer or proposal made by an independent adviser must contain adequate information and be meaningful and useful to assist shareholders of offeree companies in making an informed decision as to the merits of the take-over offer or proposal as follows: - (a) In relation to a take-over offer, the term 'fair and reasonable' should generally be analysed as two distinct criteria i.e. whether the offer is 'fair'; and whether the offer is 'reasonable', rather than as a composite term; and - (b) Where evaluating exemptions from mandatory offers, the term 'fair and reasonable' should be considered on a holistic basis. - 2.
 In considering whether a take-over offer can be considered 'fair', the independent adviser should assess if the offer price or value of consideration is equal to or greater than the value of the securities that are the subject of the take-over offer, based on the following criteria: - (a) If the offer price (or value of consideration) is equal to or higher than the market price and is also equal to or higher than the value of the securities of the offeree, the take-over offer is considered as 'fair'; and - (b) If the offer price (or value of consideration) is equal to or higher than the market price, but is lower than the value of the securities of the offeree, the take-over offer is considered as 'not fair'. - 3.
 The independent adviser should not consider the percentage holding of the offeror or its associates in the offeree when making the above comparison, but should instead value the securities assuming 100 per cent of the offeree is being acquired. - 4.
 In considering whether a take-over offer is 'reasonable', the independent adviser should take into consideration matters other than the valuation of the securities that are the subject of the take-over offer.
 Generally, a take-over offer would be considered 'reasonable' if it is 'fair'.
-Nevertheless, an independent adviser may also recommend for shareholders to accept the take-over offer despite it being 'not fair', if the independent adviser is of the view that there are sufficiently strong reasons to accept the offer in the absence of a higher bid and such reasons should be clearly explained. - 5.
+Where an independent adviser views the take-over offer to be 'reasonable' despite it being 'not fair', it should be on the basis that the independent adviser is of the view that there are sufficiently strong reasons to accept the offer in the absence of a higher bid and such reasons should be clearly explained.
+If there were inadequate justifications, such take-over offer should be regarded as 'not reasonable' and thus, the recommendation would be to reject the offer. - 5.
 The independent adviser should take into consideration all relevant factors in evaluating whether an offer is 'reasonable' including, but not limited to, the following: